 5.45.3 Congestion information monitoring

-The NG-RAN may be required to provide the UL and/or DL QoS Flow congestion information (i.e. a percentage of congestion level for exposure).
-The UPF may be required to monitor the UL and/or DL QoS Flow congestion information reported from the NG-RAN.
+The NG-RAN may be required to provide the UL and/or DL QoS Flow congestion information to UPF (i.e. a percentage of congestion level for exposure).
+The UPF may be required to monitor and expose the UL and/or DL QoS Flow congestion information reported from the NG-RAN.

+QoS monitoring request for congestion information provided by the SMF to the NG-RAN is to trigger the NG-RAN to measure and report UL and/or DL QoS Flow congestion information to PSA UPF as defined in clause 5.37.3.

+NOTE: How the RAN measures and reports the congestion information is up to RAN implementation in this Release of the specification.

-QoS monitoring request to the NG-RAN and NG-RAN reporting for UL and/or DL QoS Flow congestion information to PSA UPF is as defined in 5.37.3.
-The PSA UPF reports the received UL and/or DL QoS Flow congestion information to the target NF as instructed by the QoS Monitoring request from the SMF
+The PSA UPF reports the received UL and/or DL QoS Flow congestion information to the target NF as instructed by the QoS Monitoring request (see clause 5.8.2.18) from the SMF.